AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/settings.md

 >[!NOTE]
 >
->Once skill import setting is enabled, the account layout cannot be switched to Classic. i.e. Switching to Classic account is disabled after skill import enabled.
+>Once skill import setting is enabled, the account layout cannot be switched to Classic. i.e. Switching to Classic account is disabled after the **Skill import** option is enabled.

 ## AI-based recommendation